 Dr. Thomas Lane

-I currently serve as the Assistant Vice President for Student Life and Director of the Plaster Student Union at Missouri State University in Springfield, MO, and provide supervisory oversight for the Plaster Student Union, Campus Recreation, and Residence Life, Housing, and Dining Services.
+I currently serve as the Associate Vice President for Student Affairs and Dean of Students at Missouri State University in Springfield, MO, and provide supervisory oversight for the Dean of Students Office, Office of Student Conduct, Counseling Center, Plaster Student Union, New Student and Family Programs, and the Disability Resource Center.
 I have worked in the field of student affairs since 1993, holding positions at Illinois State University, Minnesota State University-Moorhead, and Missouri State University.
 I am a Past President of the Association of College Unions International and have held several leadership positions within ACUI at the regional and international level.
-Additionally, I serve as the Missouri Membership Coordinator for NASPA-IV West.
+Additionally, I have served in several volunteer leadership positions for NASPA-IV West.
 My approach to teaching is one focused on learning through discussion, intentional group activities, and demonstrating mastery of material through written and oral presentations.
 My research interests are in leadership within higher education, strategic planning, and student engagement.

 Dr. Belinda McCarthy